As Things Devolve, Here’s Why Understanding the Brutal Reality of the SHTF Could Save Your Life

 Civil debates are a thing of the past.
 People are enraged when others disagree with them and they react with hatred, not discussion.

 Knowing just how bad things can get will prepare you to take the steps that you must to survive.
-Knowing how twisted and evil that people can be will help you to take the necessary steps to protect your family.
+Knowing how twisted and evil people can be will help you to take the necessary steps to protect your family.
 Knowing what to expect when you defend yourself with necessary force can help you to carry through if it is something that you must do.

 About the Author